 The program was released in 1985 with the first version of Windows 1.0.
 It has been installed with every version of Windows since.

 Microsoft said in a blog post, it saw an “incredible outpouring of support and nostalgia around MS Paint” on Monday and that the program is “here to stay.”

-While MS Paint will be available for download from the Windows Store, that’s not the same as being a core part of Windows.
+While Microsoft Paint will be available for download from the Windows Store, that’s not the same as being a core part of Windows.
 This could be problematic for employees using work computers, who may not have administrative privileges to install apps like MS Paint from the Windows Store.

-Moving forward, Paint 3D will come installed on current and future versions of Windows.
+Moving forward, Paint 3D will come installed on the current and future versions of Windows.
 Microsoft 10 unveiled the spin-off drawing app last October and says it has integrated many of MS Paint’s main functions into the program.